First ascent of the Matterhorn: Ascent

-The party started from Zermatt on 13 July at half-past five.
+The party started from Zermatt on 13 July at 5:30 a.m.
 The eight members included Peter Taugwalder and his two sons, Peter and Joseph, who were acting as porters.
-At 8:20 they reached the chapel at Schwarzsee, where they picked up some material that was left there.
+At 8:20 a.m. they reached the chapel at Schwarzsee, where they picked up some material that was left there.
 They continued along the ridge and at half past eleven they reached the base of the peak.
 Then they left the ridge and proceeded for half an hour on the east face.
-Before twelve o'clock they had found a good position for the tent, and at a height of 3,380 metres, they set the bivouac.
+Before noon they had found a good position for the tent, and at a height of 3,380 m they set the bivouac.
 Meanwhile, Croz and young Peter Taugwalder went on to explore the route, in order to save time on the following day.
 They turned back before 3 p.m., reporting that that ridge offered no great difficulties.

-On the morning of the 14th, they assembled together outside the tent and started directly at dawn.
+On the morning of 14 July, they assembled together outside the tent and started directly at dawn.
 Young Peter Taugwalder came on with them as a guide, and his brother, Joseph, returned to Zermatt.
 They followed the route which had been explored on the previous day, and in a few minutes came in view of the east face:

 The whole of this great slope was now revealed, rising for 3,000 feet like a huge natural staircase.
 Some parts were more, and others were less, easy; but we were not once brought to a halt by any serious impediment, for when an obstruction was met in front it could always be turned to the right or left.
 For the greater part of the way there was, indeed, no occasion for the rope, and sometimes Hudson led, sometimes myself.